Swiss Chard and Goat Cheese Galette

 - 2 tablespoons golden raisins

-Make the filling: Slice chard stems into 1/4-inch pieces.
-In a large skillet, heat 1 tablespoon oil over medium.
-Add stems and onion slices, and cook, stirring, until slightly brown, 8 to 10 minutes.
+Slice chard stems into 1/4-inch pieces.
+In a large skillet, heat 1 tablespoon oil over medium heat.
+Add the stems and onion, and cook, stirring, until slightly brown, 8 to 10 minutes.

 Cover skillet, and reduce heat to low.
 Cook, stirring occasionally, until stems are very soft, about 15 minutes.
-Add vinegar and cook, stirring, until liquid is reduced by half, about 2 minutes.
+Add the vinegar, and cook, stirring, until liquid is reduced by half, about 2 minutes.
 Season with salt and pepper.
-Remove from heat, and transfer onion mixture to a nonreactive bowl.
+Remove from heat, transfer onion mixture to a nonreactive bowl; set aside.

-Heat remaining 1 tablespoon oil in same skillet over medium-high.
+Heat remaining tablespoon oil in same skillet over medium-high.
 Add anchovies, if using; saute, stirring frequently, 1 minute.
 Add chard leaves, and saute until slightly wilted, about 1 minute.
-Stir in thyme; season with salt and pepper.
+Stir in thyme; season with salt and pepper, and set aside.

-With an electric mixer on medium speed, mix goat cheese and cream.
-Beat until smooth, about 1 minute.
-Stir in nutmeg; season with salt and pepper.
+In the bowl of an electric mixer fitted with the paddle attachment, combine the goat cheese and 2 tablespoons cream.
+Beat mixture until smooth, about 1 minute.
+Stir in the n utmeg; season with salt and pepper, and set aside.